hhu-stups/prob2_ui/doc/prob2ui_release_history.md

 * SimB simulation can be controlled by an external simulator, e. g. a reinforcement learning agent
 * Added estimation of average and cumulative sum to SimB
 * Added average trace length to SimB statistics
-* Added CSV export of SimB statistics
+* Added CSV export of SimB statistics with trace length and estimated value
 * Added column for number of steps to trace replay table
 * Added syntax highlighting for a few more code text fields
 * Editor now asks for confirmation before discarding unsaved changes when reloading the machine